TomMelt/mdb/CONTRIBUTING.md

 Feature requests are welcome, `mdb` is under active development.
 My personal ambition is to make `mdb` a powerful debugger for
 MPI applications, whilst also trying to take advantage of as much of `gdb`'s built-in features as possible.

-Raise an issue and label it as `enhancement`.
+Raise an issue to request a feature.

 ## Adding a Debugger Backend